isomerpages/nlb-biblioasia/_holding-area/Singapore's Stone Tools.md

 [^19]: Alvin Chua, “The Causeway,” in Singapore Infopedia.
 National Library Board Singapore.
 Article published 2009.

-[^20]: Michael Bird et al., “Evolution of the Sungei-Buloh-Kranji Mangrove Coast, Singapore,” Applied Geography 24, no. 3 (2004): 184, 192.
+[^20]: Michael Bird et al., “Evolution of the Sungei-Buloh-Kranji Mangrove Coast, Singapore,” *Applied Geography* 24, no. 3 (2004): 184, 192.

-[^21]: “Most Famous Professor in Asia Dead,” Straits Budget, 5 May 1938, 14.
+[^21]: “Most Famous Professor in Asia Dead,” *Straits Budget*, 5 May 1938, 14.
 (From NewspaperSG)

 [^22]: Tweedie, “Stone Age of Malaya,” 69.